PrimeTimeTran/rn-currencyconverter/README.md

 ### Features 🎯🥇🏆

 - [ ] User sees instructions advising them what to do.
-- [ ] User can input data to our application via a `TextInput`.
+- [ ] User can input data to our application, hint, `TextInput`.
 - [ ] User can see a placeholder text in the input indicating an expected value to be entered by the user.
 - [ ] User can only enter numbers into the input.
 - [ ] User can see centered text in the input.
-- [ ] User can see two buttons indicating:
+- [ ] User can see two buttons indicating.
   - VND to USD
   - USD to VND
 - [ ] User can see a prompt showing the current value they've entered.